 The three cut files are attached as .cdr, .pdf and .ai.
 They've been optimized for a Trotec Speedy 360 laser cutter, but can be scaled up or down to suit whatever laser cutter you have.
 Coaster size is non-critical!
 There are 118 elements and I had room for 120, so I added a bonus BeEr.
 Because, you know, coasters.
 You're welcome; cheers!

 Note that the elements after 71 are not in numerical order, because I did the lanthanides (57-70) and actinides (89-102) after the rest of the periodic table.

 The exact settings you use on your laser cutter will depend on the power of the laser, the speed of the cutting head, the cleanliness of the mirrors, the age of the laser, the thickness of the material, etc. So I'm not going to give you settings - you need to tune them according to your particular machine.

 Note that if you go for a really deep etch you'll get a lot of deposited smoke on your coasters.
 This can be sanded off, but it is more work.
 Go for whatever you look you most like - I tried to get a prominent etch while leaving no cleanup to do.

 Step 4: YOU CHoOSe

 This project makes for easy quick customizable gifts for the scientist in your life.
 Some people have names perfect for this, e.g. AlBErTeInSTeIn (there are web tools for making this easy - try chemspeller.com, for example).
 But even if they have intractable names (like my own!), there are lots of fun options.
-The classic BeEr is pictured - other alcoholic possibilities are WINe and WHISKY.
+The classic BeEr is pictured - other drink-related possibilities are BOURbON, ScOTcH, BReW, CHeErS, WINe and WHISKY.

 Step 5: Finish